Last Updated on

 Kids who are a little older probably won’t show a lot of interest in these.
 While some of the binoculars we looked at have magnifications in the range of eight, this one has two.
 That’s good for learning a concept, but not good if you want details at range.

 In a world without competition, the Vanstarry Kids Binoculars would rank much higher.
-They produce adequate imaging, and can withstand the rigors of children dropping them on concrete and rock.
+They produce adequate imaging and can withstand the rigors of children dropping them on concrete and rock.
 They are easy to adjust and for small hands to grasp.

 The problem is that almost every other set of kids’ binoculars does the same thing, except for less money.
 We get that these are supposed to be a gift set, and if you want to pay extra for a cute little box and carrying case, it might be worth the money.
 We’re concerned only with how the binoculars themselves work, not with whether they have value as a gift.

-The neck strap is poor quality.
+The neck strap is of poor quality.
 We don’t like to judge binoculars based on things like the neck strap, but for the money you’re paying for this, they ought to give you something better to hang it around your neck with.

 The Cobiz Kids Binoculars are marketed as entry-level binoculars for aspiring sports folks.
-The company says this set’s compact, lightweight, produces high-quality images and even comes with its own neck strap and cleaning cloth.
+The company says this set’s compact, lightweight, produces high-quality images, and even comes with its own neck strap and cleaning cloth.
 It is at least one of those things.

 It’s lightweight, which is a pretty important thing when talking about binoculars used by kids.
 The way to kill a child’s interest in the outdoors really quickly is to introduce them to gear that fatigues them.
 So, when it is lightweight and portable, that can’t be undersold.